bambuco/moodle-block_ludifica/README.md

 ## In version ##
 2021031216:
 - Default course duration setting.
+Funded by [Emtelco](https://emtelco.com.co/)

-2021031215
+2021031215:
 - New setting to show other rankings by user fields.
+Funded by [Engagement](https://www.engagement.com.co/)

-2021031214
+2021031214:
-- Setting to use real user information in rankings
+- Setting to use real user information in rankings.
+Funded by [Engagement](https://www.engagement.com.co/)

 2021031213:
 - New home URL setting